Dhabi966/Module-2-Challenge/README.md

 Challenges:
 ```
 Unable to figure out the hover feature when cursor is over images
-How to add boxes within a box that housed a background image
+Unable to add boxes within a box that housed a background image
 How to get my profile image to not be cut off by other page elements
+Connecting the correct style.css and reset.css to my index.hmtl file on GitHub

 Here are the links: